The Most Common Mistakes People Make With Plants

 Most indoor plants – except for plants that flower or grow during the wintertime – need to be "winterized".

 This will typically involve a few things, such as: stopping the use of fertilizer or cutting doses in half, minimizing or eliminating watering, and even moving your plant to a dark location where it won't be exposed to sunlight.
-Steps such as these will help protect the plant during the winter and help ensure that it will be ready to grow and bloom again during the next growing season.
+Steps such as these will help protect the plant during the winter and help ensure that it will be ready to grow again during the next growing season.

 Watering your houseplants too much